jegfish/ram-dev-env/README.md

 ## `Failed to connect socket to '/var/run/libvirt/virtnetworkd-sock-ro': No such file or directory`
 `systemctl start libvirtd`
 `systemctl start virtnetworkd`

+## Gazebo simulation black screen on Apple silicon Mac

+We have not tested it yet, but there seems to be a solution in this Reddit thread: https://www.reddit.com/r/ROS/comments/qhk6s3/gazebo_m1_virtual_machine/

+"Now he is using UTM as virtual machine with ubuntu server.
+You need to change a setting of gpu in the menu display-> from default to vitro-ramfb."

 ## NFS mount issues on Fedora
 <https://developer.fedoraproject.org/tools/vagrant/vagrant-nfs.html>